Aananda-giri/engine/README.md

+# tweakable:
+searcher.getscoredlist: try calculating weights by combining all the weights

 # databases
 urllist(url)      # <url is a column> <stores list of urls>
 wordlist(word)    # <word is a column> <stores list of words>